Yid1331/AdvancedProject_Weblog/README.md

 Time and Place: `dusk or evening`  `outdoors`

+Difference 1:
-Difference 1: Survey shows that most men don't think looking girls up and down is considered sexual harassment; but the girls think it's sexual harassment.
+> Survey shows that most men don't think looking girls up and down is considered sexual harassment; but the girls think it's sexual harassment.

+Difference 2:
-Difference 2:Most men think that girls have the ability to fight back against sexual harassment???
+> Most men think that girls have the ability to fight back against sexual harassment???

+Tips:
-Women feel that seeking comfort from someone they trust can heal from sexual harassment
+> Women feel that seeking comfort from someone they trust can heal from sexual harassment

-The overall atmosphere of the scene is finalized: loneliness, horror, barrenness, desolation
+The overall atmosphere is finalized：
+> loneliness, horror, barrenness, desolation

-Main color tone: Red, Orange, Gray...
+> Main color tone: Red, Orange, Gray...

 ***